 PROWIBO in collaboration with The 50/50 Group ran a workshop Passing the Baton in Pursuit of Gender Equality last summer in Sierra Leone.
 The workshop was led by Sabrina White, an Economic and Social Research Council-Funded 1+3 PhD.
 This workshop explored the many different conceptions of feminism and constructed a dialogue for how to constructively speak about and pursue gender equality in Sierra Leone.

-The 2019 Prowibo conference on Women, Development and Higher Education, in partnership with Srinakarinwirot University and LSEIdeas, will be held on July 2 in Bangkok.
-It will bring together stakeholders from education, NGOs, businesses and policymakers to address the difficult questions of reaching gender parity and the role that higher education has to play in this process.
-The conference will take place over one day with 20 academic guests participating in three panels and two Q&A sessions.
+The 2019 Prowibo conference on Women, Development and Higher Education, in partnership with Srinakarinwirot University and LSEIdeas, was held on July 2, 2019 in Bangkok.
+It brought together stakeholders from education, NGOs, businesses and policymakers to address the difficult questions of reaching gender parity and the role that higher education has to play in this process.